Judah Leib Ben-Ze'ev: Prose

 Ben-Ze'ev is considered the first to systematize, in the Hebrew language itself, Hebrew grammar, to arrange it methodically and to introduce logic, syntax, and prosody as part of grammatical studies.
 His grammar Talmud lashon ʻIvri served as the main source for the study of Hebrew in Eastern Europe for a hundred years.
 The work is divided into five parts, each prefaced with a poem in praise of the Hebrew language, and includes a ma'amar on the difference between thought and speech.
 It was republished with additions, annotations, and commentaries no less than twenty times.
 Most notable is the Vilna edition of 1874, with the commentary "Yitron le-Adam" by Avraham Ber Lebensohn.
 The first part of a German revision of his Talmud by Salomon Jacob Cohen appeared in Berlin in 1802, and three parts in Dessau in 1807.

 His second-most popular work was the Otzar ha-shorashim, a lexicon of Hebrew roots and Hebrew-German dictionary, inspired by the work of David Kimḥi.
 First published in Vienna between 1806 and 1808, the book went through six editions up to 1880.
 Ben-Ze'ev's Mesillat ha-limmud, a grammatical work for school-age children, was translated into Italian by Leon Romani (Vienna, 1825) and into Russian by Abraham Jacob Paperna (Warsaw, 1871).

-Ben-Ze'ev released new editions and commentaries to the Saadia Gaon's Sefer ha-emunot ve-ha-de'ot (Berlin, 1789) and Yedidya ha-Penini's Beḥinat ha-'Olam (1789).
+Ben-Ze'ev released new editions and commentaries to the Saadia Gaon's The Book of Beliefs and Opinions (Berlin, 1789) and Yedidya ha-Penini's Beḥinat ha-'Olam (1789).
 His last major work was Mavo el mikraʼe kodesh (Vienna, 1810), an anthology of historical-critical introductions to each of the books of the Prophets and Hagiographa.
 The Mavo adopts some of the critical theories of Johann Gottfried Eichhorn.